Sedation dentistry: Is it right for you? - WTOP News

 Why is oral care so important to overall health?

-The mouth is the gateway to the entire body, Ali pointed out.
+The mouth is the gateway to the entire body, Ali pointed out during the WTOP’s 2026 Get on Top of Your Health series.
 “Usually, we notice with good oral care, there is a correlation with good overall health.”

 Poor oral hygiene often correlates to other medical conditions, including heart disease, stroke, pregnancy abnormalities or complications.
 When bacteria travels into the bloodstream and down the respiratory and digestive tract, it can affect the entire body, Ali said.